verbowersock/mathgenerator/README.md

 ## Usage
 1. Open `index.html` in a modern browser.
 2. Set parameters in the Parameters panel.
-3. Click "Preview" to see problems.
+3. Click "Refresh" to regenerate problems.
 4. Click "Generate PDF" to download `worksheet.pdf`.

 ## Notes